tinyprinter/tinyprinter.club/content/_index.md

 * [notjosh/sirius-client](https://github.com/notjosh/sirius-client) (notjosh's universal client for `sirius` — WIP)
 * [ktamas/sirius-client](https://github.com/ktamas/sirius-client) (KTamas' fork of the client — older, but works)
 * [tinyprinter/python-paperang](https://github.com/tinyprinter/python-paperang) (the python library that connects to the Paperang P1, with the protocol reverse-engineered)
 * [tinyprinter/tinyprinter.club](https://github.com/tinyprinter/python-paperang) This website!
 Feel free to add more information to it and submit a PR!
-It's built in [hugo](http://gohugo.io/).
+It's built with [hugo](http://gohugo.io/).

 ## Discussion/community